L05Dhruv/hangman-game/README.md

 ![Hangman in the terminal pt.
 1](/assets/hangman_terminal_1.png)

-- Hangman in the terminal - beginning of game.
+- Hangman in the terminal - beginning of game, prompt user to enter letters as guesses.

 ![Hangman in the terminal pt.
 2](/assets/hangman_terminal_2.png)

-- Hangman in the terminal - end of game, displays result.
+- Hangman in the terminal - end of game, displays result - win or loss.